 - If you upload iPhone X screenshots but not an iPhone X App Preview, then iPhone X users will see the “other iPhones” App Preview (the 9:16 video) in the search results but not on the app listing.

 Apple seems determined to displaying App Previews whenever possible, and looking at the iOS 11 App Store we can see that they curate/feature several apps that have a video.

 Notice how the App Preview displays for a portrait app in this last video: we only see the middle.

 You’re probably getting a sense of what we believe are the best practices by reading the sections above.
 But we might as well point them out explicitly!

-1. Know the guidelines
+1. Know the App Store video guidelines

-Before you start working on your iOS App Previews, read the App Previews guidelines carefully.
+Before you start working on your iOS App Previews, read the App Preview guidelines carefully.
 We’ve mentioned most of the points in this post, but some things might change and you want to make sure you know what you can do, what you can maybe do and what you sure can’t do.

 If you try things in the grey area, make sure you have a backup plan.
 Don’t let it be a problem if your App Preview is rejected, instead plan ahead to make sure it’s easy remove the elements that could be cause for rejection in order to not mess up your approval timeline.

 Catching viewer’s attention is always important in video.